RULES OF THE SUPREME COURT OF APPEAL [Updated to 19 June 2023]

 (b) by the registrar upon written request with notice to all the parties to the appeal:

+Provided that the registrar shall not be entitled to extend the period for more than two months.
 (3) If the appellant fails to lodge the record within the prescribed period or within the extended period, the appeal shall lapse.

-(4) (a) If an appeal is withdrawn or has lapsed and no record has been lodged with the registrar, a respondent who has noted a cross-appeal may, within one month from such withdrawal or lapsing of the appeal, notify the registrar in writing that he or she desires to prosecute the cross-appeal.
+(a) If an appeal is withdrawn or has lapsed and no record has been lodged with the registrar, a respondent who has noted a cross-appeal may, within one month from such withdrawal or lapsing of the appeal, notify the registrar in writing that such respondent desires to prosecute the cross-appeal.
+[R 8(4)(a) subs by GoN R1602 in G. 45645 wef 1 February 2022.]

 (b) Such respondent shall thereupon be deemed to be the appellant and the period prescribed in subrule (1) shall be calculated from the date on which the appellant withdrew the appeal or the appeal lapsed.